kinopio-club/kinopio-blog/posts/pen-pals-frame.md

 # Implementation Notes

 I didn't realize this when I reached out to him, but unlike the other frames which are 3d modelled using software like Blender, cobcris' art is all hand sculpted from plasticine, giving it a unique texture and depth that works really well in tiny frames.

+This is also the first 'dynamic' frame: the wider the card, the more elmeents (i.e. dogs) are displayed.
+Making frames work visually in a wider range of conditions helps them adapt to your content and not the other way around.